Best Affordable Places to Live in Idaho in 2025

 On this page:

-Idaho provides lively city spaces, access to serene mountain areas, and is in close proximity to six national parks.
+Idaho provides lively city spaces and access to serene mountain areas.
+Ten national parks and trails reside within, or cross, the state’s boundaries.
 The Gem State is also an attractive destination for those who are looking for a close-knit community atmosphere and a moderate cost of living.
-The Missouri Economic Research and Information Center ranks Idaho 36th on its cost of living index at 106% of the U.S. average.
-Idaho also offers a more affordable option compared to neighboring west coast states.
+The Missouri Economic Research and Information Center ranks Idaho as one of three states tied for 32nd place on its cost of living index, at 102% of the U.S. average.
+Idaho is a more affordable option compared to Washington and Oregon, its west coast neighbor states.

-Between April 2020 and July 2022, the U.S. Census estimated a 5.4% population increase in Idaho.
+Between April 2020 and July 2024, the U.S. Census estimated an 8.8% population increase in Idaho.
 If you’re considering relocating to Idaho, there are plenty of places to consider for residents with all kinds of interests.

 The Best Places to Live in Idaho

 In addition to Idaho’s moderate cost of living and one of the lowest median property tax rates in the United States, residents can expect to find job opportunities here.
-According to the Idaho Department of Labor, the goods producing industry — which includes mining, construction, manufacturing, agriculture and others — is expected to grow 2.2% by 2030.
-Lewiston and Meridian, for example, are the highest-ranking cities for top paying construction employment in the state, according to ZipRecruiter data.
+According to 2022 data from the Idaho Department of Labor, the state’s construction industry is expected to grow 3.34% by 2030.
+Hailey, Saint Maries, and Lewiston, for example, are the highest-ranking cities for top paying construction employment in the state, according to ZipRecruiter data.

-But job opportunity isn’t the only thing to consider when relocating to a new area.
+But the job market isn’t the only thing to consider when relocating to a new area.
 Here’s a list of best places in Idaho to live, depending on your situation.

 💡 Quick Tip: Buying a home shouldn’t be aggravating.
 SoFi’s online mortgage application is quick and simple, with dedicated Mortgage Loan Officers to guide you through the process.